 Doris Jones Wright is the City Director for Ward 6.
 A native of Lake Village, Arkansas, she received a Bachelor of Science degree in Psychology and Sociology from the University of Arkansas at Monticello in 1981.
 She has also received a Certified Public Manager designation from the University of Arkansas at Little Rock.

 Director Wright was first elected to the Little Rock Board of Directors in November 2006.
-She was reelected in November 2010.
-She served as the first female African American Vice-Mayor of the City of Little Rock from 2012-2014.
+She was reelected in 2010, 2014, and 2019.
+She served as the first female African-American Vice-Mayor of the City of Little Rock from 2012-2014.

 She is a past president of the John Barrow Neighborhood Association.
 A longtime advocate for the John Barrow area, she has been involved in the Parkview Arts & Science Magnet High School Parent Teacher Student Association.

 In 2003, Director Wright was instrumental in the placement and construction of a public library in her Ward.
 The Sidney S. McMath branch of the Central Arkansas Library System is the only branch that sits on a 10 acre site.

 In 2004, she developed a marketing strategy to rebrand her Ward as West Central Little Rock in order to bring all 24 neighborhoods together under one name.

 In 2005, Director Wright established and remains heavily involved in the West Central Sports Complex.
 The complex is 25 acres, includes 5 baseball/softball fields and provides programming for kids ages 3 to 15.
 2016 marked the 11th season and proved to be a record year with over 1,150 youth on 96 teams making it the largest program in Central Arkansas.